Honey Goods Happenings;

 September 2025

 September begins the harvest.
 Beekeepers can harvest for Honey, Beeswax, Pollen and Propolis.
 There is also a dearth the Honey Bee’s are experiencing.
-A honey bee dearth means we are in between growing seasons as the weather is extremely dry and hot.
+A honey bee dearth means we are in between growing seasons as the weather is extremely dry and hot and daylight is getting shorter.
 All of the vegetation the honey bees rely on are dry or at the end of their growth.
 Pollen and Nectar is infrequent right now.
 It is also the time Beekeepers start planning for winter survival observing how much to harvest if harvesting is an option at all.

 Prior to September Honey Bees were busy foraging; bringing in as much pollen, nectar and resin.
 Feeding the established Queen and encouraging her to lay as many eggs as she possibly can.
 All of these activities increase the population, ensures the strength to protect, the ability to forage and the capacity to build out the hive with food, sealing the hive with propolis and building up the hive strength with honey comb.